neilimixamo/Home-Assistant-Quick-Look-Mobile/README.md

   - This dashboard is pre-configured with 15 distinct views, which are uniformly structured and can be accessed at `/config/dashboard/quick_look_mobile/views/`.
   - `1.1_home.yaml` corresponds to your home view, `2.1_security_access.yaml` corresponds to your security access view, and so forth.
   - Each view represents a unique mobile interface that can be navigated to, using the header and subheader sections.
-  - The remaining sections, from top to bottom, include the main title, main, and footer spaces.
+  - The remaining sections, from top to bottom, include the main title, main, footer title and footer spaces.

   #### 5.1 Header